Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Results

 In the first step, we tested for construct validity by correlating all 17 variables with each other separately for each data collection wave.
-The zero-order Pearson correlations across all waves were as expected.
-For example, well-being correlated negatively with stress, loneliness, and boredom, and positively with need for autonomy, competence, and relatedness, which is in line with the literature~\cite{diener_beyond_2009,miller2011loneliness,russo2020predictors}.
-Details of those tests are in the Supplementary Materials.
+Results of the zero-order Pearson and Spearman correlations were as expected across all waves.
+For example, well-being correlated negatively with stress, loneliness, and boredom and positively with the need for autonomy, competence, and relatedness, which is in line with the literature~\cite{diener_beyond_2009,miller2011loneliness,russo2020predictors}.